-With almost 4.388 billion internet users now online in 2019 and with 75% of the world estimated to be online by 2021, it isn't difficult to argue that more assistance is needed to protect customers and companies in this new digital age.
+With almost 4.388bn internet users online in 2019 and with 75% of the world estimated to be online by 2021, it isn't difficult to argue that more assistance is needed to protect customers and companies in this new digital age.

 Cyber insurance covers the losses relating to damage to, or loss of information from, IT systems and networks.
 Policies will include significant assistance with and management of the incident itself, which can be essential when faced with reputational damage or regulatory enforcement.

-With over US$ 445bn in claims being paid out in the last year, the threat of hacks, business interruptions and regulatory actions are all-too-real for businesses of all sizes.
+With over US$ 445bn in cyber related losses reported in the last year, the threat of hacks, business interruptions and regulatory actions are all-too-real for businesses of all sizes.

 Amwins Global Risks in London has access to over 30 syndicates, a variety of different Lloyd’s and company-backed MGAs, plus direct access to Bermudan markets.
 From basic cover to bespoke products, we are here to assist you with offering your client the most cost effective and suitable products in an ever changing and evolving cyber market.

 - Ransomware – US$ 20bn in ransomware costs were paid out in 2020